bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_1.markdown

 The rails generator automatically runs the Bundler command bundle to install your application dependencies by reading the Gemfile.
 The Gemfile contains all the gems that your application needs. rails s (s is a short-cut for server) runs your server on your machine on port 3000.

+## Summary ##

+In this lesson you learned how to run the server locally.
+We also saw how to check if everything is installed properly on our machine.
+In the next lesson you will learn how to create a home page for your web appliction.

 \newpage